← Back to Blog

 Escrow and milestone releases reduce naked fraud risk versus frontier markets, but developer track record is still the dominant variable — see off-plan red flags in DLD data.

 Ready fits when the client needs Ejari cash flow now, immediate visa documentation clarity, end-use occupation, or certainty over finishes.
-Mid-market gross yields in the 7–9% band still exist — net of service charge is where UAE Property AI Bot reports earn their keep.
+Mid-market gross yields in the 7–9% band still exist — net of service charge is where Dubai Offer Verdict reports earn their keep.

 Agent ethics: match product to objective.
 The commission on a launch should never be the reason a yield buyer ends up in a 2029 handover story.